irsl/proftpd-mysql-password/README.md

 # proftpd-mysql-password
-Support for MySQL PASSWORD() in Proftpd's SQLAuthTypes
+Support for MySQL PASSWORD() in ProFTPd's SQLAuthTypes

 With recent versions of MySQL, the hashing algorithm used by the PASSWORD() function has changed, breaking Proftpds Backend SQLAuthType.
-(Details: http://www.proftpd.org/docs/howto/SQL.html)
+(Details: http://www.proftpd.org/docs/howto/SQL.html @ Question "I've upgraded to MySQL 5.7, and now I am unable to login using my MySQL users.")

-This is a quick workaround.
-After patching Proftpd, you can `MysqlPassword` in `SQLAuthTypes` (even if you are using a non-MySQL `SQLBackend`!)
+This is a quick workaround, providing the original SHA-1^2 algorithm natively.
+After patching Proftpd, you can use `MysqlPassword` in `SQLAuthTypes` (even if you are using a non-MySQL `SQLBackend`!)

 No MySQL libraries are needed.
-Porftpd must be compiled with OpenSSL support enabled.
+ProFTPd must be compiled with OpenSSL support enabled.